thirddegree/Hatchit/tools/README.md

 Note: There is a GUI mode available when running the hash tool.

 * Allows for visualizing the source input and output before processing
-* Easy of use for those unwilling to run from command line.
+* Currently only supports viewing.
+Processing must be run with arguments.
 ![gui](data/hashtool_gui.png)